 Equipment list for the cookies.

-These are some of the things you’ll need to make the cookies, and the ones that I like on Amazon:
+These are some of the things you’ll need to make the cookies, and the ones that I like on Amazon (all links are affiliate links):

 For a recipe for sunflower seed butter cookies, click here.